-You can pay your Capital One credit card bill in person at Capital One bank branches, any 7-Eleven and the Money Services counters in Kroger brand stores.
-Payments can also be made at MoneyGram and Western Union locations, which are often found inside Walmart, Rite Aid, Walgreens and Money Tree.
+You can pay your credit card bill in person at a Capital One branch, or at the Money Services counters in Kroger brand stores.
+You can also make a payment at MoneyGram and Western Union locations, which can be found inside Walmart, Rite Aid, Walgreens, and Money Tree stores.

 Here’s where you can pay your Capital One credit card bill in person:

 Capital One Bank: You can pay your Capital One credit card bill in person at any branch location.
 All Capital One bank branches are closed on Sundays and during federal holidays.

 Money Services: Money Services is offered at Kroger-owned stores, including Fred Meyer, QFC, Fry’s, Ralphs, Dillon’s, City Market, Baker’s, and Smith’s, to name a few.
 You can pay your Capital One credit card bill with cash or a debit card when you bring your bill stub and account number.
 Payments for credit cards will be charged a fee (prices vary by location).
 Payments can be posted the same day or in up to three business days, depending on what payment options are available.

 MoneyGram: Once you find a MoneyGram location near you, all you need is the account number and cash.
 MoneyGram has their own standalone stores.
 Walmart and CVS Pharmacy are the next most common locations.
 Be aware that in-person credit card payments using MoneyGram are cash only.
 There’s also a fee that varies depending on the amount paid and posting time.

 Western Union: You will need the biller’s name and account number.
 Some participating Western Union locations accept debit cards in addition to cash.
 The most common locations for Western Union besides their own stores are Walgreens, U.S. Bank, and Kroger-owned stores.